Back to Course

 How Do DMARC Aggregate Reports Help You?

-• The reporting organization’s name, contact information, and email address
+• The reporting organization's name, contact information, and address

-• The DMARC policy configured for your domain
+• The DMARC policy the receiver retrieved for your domain

 DMARC Reporting >Introducting to DMARC Reporting